 Huntsville – The Huntsville City Clerk Treasurer’s Office requires a business for commercial and residential-based businesses operating in city limits.
-In addition, additional licenses are required for Airbnb rentals, businesses selling alcohol, taxi or ride share businesses.
+Additional licenses are required for Airbnb rentals, businesses selling alcohol, taxis, or rideshare businesses.

 Tuscaloosa – All businesses are required to get a business license from the City of Tuscaloosa.
 The cost of a Tuscaloosa business license varies depending on the type of business and annual sales.

-Alabama Sales Tax License – Businesses collecting sales taxes, lodging taxes or will have employees, will need to register for an Alabama Sales Tax License with the Alabama Department of Revenue.
+Alabama businesses collecting sales taxes, lodging taxes, or will have employees will need to register for an Alabama Sales Tax License with the Alabama Department of Revenue.
 The sales tax charged will vary by the product or, in some cases, the service sold.
 The state sales tax rate for most products sold in Alabama is 4%

-Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain an Alabama Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain an Alabama resale certificate to not pay sales tax for merchandise that is resold to customers.

-Assumed Name Registration – While not a business license, Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) may register for a Trade Name (also known as a Doing Business As or DBA) with the Alabama Secretary of State.
+While not a business license, Sole Proprietorships and Partnerships operating under a name different from the full name of the owner(s) may register for a Trade Name (also known as a Doing Business As or DBA) with the Alabama Secretary of State.